Polyconseil/vue-gettext/README.md

     - [`msgattrib`](https://www.gnu.org/software/gettext/manual/html_node/msgattrib-Invocation.html#msgattrib-Invocation)

 Those tools should be integrated in your build process.
-We'll show you examples later.
+We'll show you an example later.

 # Installation